 G. FINANCIAL REPORTING

-All financial reports, accounting records, research reports, expense accounts, time sheets and other documents must accurately and clearly represent the relevant facts or the true nature of a transaction.
-Improper or fraudulent accounting, documentation or financial reporting is not only contrary to agency policy, it may be in violation of applicable laws.
+All financial reports, accounting records, research reports, expense accounts, timesheets, and other documents must accurately and clearly represent the relevant facts or the true nature of a transaction.
+Improper or fraudulent accounting, documentation, or financial reporting is not only contrary to agency policy, but it may also be in violation of applicable laws.
 Sufficient and competent evidential matter or documentation shall support all cost reports.

 H. PROTECTION OF ASSETS

 The agency will make available to employees assets and equipment necessary to conduct agency business including such items as computer hardware and software, billing and medical records, both hardcopy and in electronic format, fax machines, office supplies.
 Employees should strive to use agency assets in a prudent and effective manner.
 The agency property should not be used for personal reasons or be removed from the agency without approval from a departmental manager.

 The agency will not engage in anticompetitive conduct that could produce an unreasonable restraint of trade of a substantial lessening of competition.
 Evaluation of anti-competitive conduct requires legal guidance.
 Communication by employees with competitors about matters that could be perceived to have the effect of lessening competition or could be considered as collusion or an attempt to fix prices should take place only after consultation with legal counsel.